There Are 3 Main Taping Techniques Recognized In North America

 Kinesio Taping Technique

-Kinesio Taping is a therapeutic and sports taping technique, not only offering your patient or athlete the support they are looking for but rehabilitating the affected area as well.
+Kinesio Taping is a therapeutic taping technique, not only offering your patient or athlete the support they are looking for, but rehabilitating the affected area as well.
 This technique uses a highly specific designed tape that works with the body allowing full range of motion (ROM).
-This technique will not adversely affect the biomechanics of the patient.
-This latex-free product makes it hypoallergenic and safe to use from the pediatric to geriatric populations.
+This technique will not adversely affect the bio mechanics of the patient.
+This latex free product makes it hypoallergenic and safe to use from the pediatric to geriatric populations.
 No compression to the skin makes it “light to the feel” allowing comfortable wear over a 3 to 5 day period.
-The water-resistant fabric wicks away moisture and gives the patient the ability to bathe as normal.
-Kinesio Taping works with the lymphatic system to increase the circulation of blood and lymph in order to rehabilitate and relieve pain.
-Used for virtually all clinical conditions
+The water resistant fabric whisks away moisture and gives the patient the ability to bathe as normal.
+Kinesio Taping works with the lymphatic system to increase circulation of blood and lymph in order to rehabilitate and relieve pain.
+Used for virtually all clinical conditions.